rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Will curing prints underwater speed up the curing time?**

 Yes.
 Underwater heat dissipation and UV diffuse scattering effect will be better.
 The water does absorb UV light, but the absorption is not significant at the wavelengths used to cure UV resin.
-So you don’t have to add much exposure time if you cure your parts in a shallow tank of water.
-There are really no “cons” to curing in a water bath, other than getting your parts wet and require drying.
+So you don't have to add much exposure time if you cure your parts in a shallow tank of water.
+There are really no "cons" to curing in a water bath, other than getting your parts wet and require drying.

 **Is post-curing with sunlight useful?**

-If you don’t have a UV chamber, you can submerge the print in a clear container filled with water, as said above.
+If you don't have a UV chamber, you can submerge the print in a clear container filled with water, as said above.
 Then place the container under direct sunlight.
 Of course, the exposure time will be much longer than under a direct UV lamp.
 If the print still feels uncured or sticky, leave the print and the container in the sun for some more time.

 **How durable are the prints?
 Will they break if I drop them?**